tina-friedrich/arc-user-guide/docs/source/connecting-to-arc.rst

 Using the ARC desktop environment
 =================================

-Once you have connected to the NoMachine server by one of the above methods you will be presented with the ARC desktop environment as shown below:
+Once you have connected to the NoMachine server by one of the methods described in `Connecting to ARC <https://arc-user-guide.readthedocs.io/en/latest/connecting-to-arc.html>`_, you will be presented with the ARC desktop environment as shown below:

 .. image:: images/arc-desktop.png
   :width: 800